 Dianne Panarelli Miller

 This is a fun class designed to get you painting right away.
 Class will begin with an informative demonstration to help students see how to begin a painting.
 After the demo, Dianne will work with you on an individual basis to help you improve at your own speed.
-There will be many interesting still life set ups so there will be no crowding.
-She will blend the discipline of Academic Traditional Methods with the freedom of “Alla Prima” to help students learn the fundamentals to create a painting that is structurally sound in color, composition and technique.
-Whether you are a beginner or advanced artist you will benefit from this class.
+There will be many interesting still life set ups, so there will be no crowding.
+Dianne will blend the discipline of Academic Traditional Methods with the freedom of “Alla Prima” to help students learn the fundamentals to create a painting that is structurally sound in color, composition and technique.
+Whether you are a beginner or an advanced artist, you will benefit from this class.
+No class May 9 and May 16.

 $240M $285NM 8 classes